Why the cheapest credit card processing may cost you more

 These fees and their structures can be hidden from merchants, making them difficult to determine in a discount rate scenario.
 As a result, controlling these fees and noting if they rise or fall over time is almost impossible for the average business owner.
 What looks like a "discount rate" or good deal right now may prove to be nothing of the sort after a few months of transactions.

-In addition to transaction fees that are typically fixed, the cheapest plan might become more expensive when you start adding up incidental fees.
+In addition to transaction fees that are typically fixed, the cheapest credit card processing plan might become more expensive when you start adding up incidental fees.
 For example, know what other types of fees and charges you might encounter and over what periods.
 Are they monthly recurring fees?
 One-time fees?
 Do you have fees associated with contract changes or exit?
-Monthly minimums etc.?
+Monthly minimums, etc.?

 With the proliferation of payment apps, mobile wallets, online accounts, and of course credit/debit cards, more and more consumers (especially younger generations) are ditching cash and checkbooks entirely to pay with their cards and their phones.
-While your goal should be to obtain as many customer payments as possible, from as many sources, different forms and modes of payment come with different costs, e.g. in-person transactions versus those so-called "card not present" transactions (like web payments or mail/phone order payments) are subject to different interchange rates.
+While your goal should be to obtain as many customer payments as possible from as many sources as you can.
+Different forms and modes of payment come with different costs, e.g. in-person transactions versus those so-called "card not present" transactions (like web payments or mail/phone order payments) are subject to different interchange rates.
 In addition to knowing if your "one low rate" covers a range of payment types, you also need to understand what payment types will be and if any come with additional expenses.

-Pay attention to the fine print.
-Get your provider to explain in detail what you're getting for the price stated.
+When you sign up for small business credit card processing, pay attention to the fine print.
+Get your credit card processor to explain in detail what you're getting for the price stated.
 How are your customers paying?
 Debit or commercial card?
 Different cards come with different rates and your cheapest credit card processing might not be so cheap, if you're paying a bundled rate you may not always be receiving the benefit of optimum interchange rates.

-Configuring payment processing for small business doesn't need to be difficult.
+Configuring credit card processing for small business doesn't need to be difficult.
 Make sure you understand what you're getting for what you'll be paying.
-And, don't make the mistake of thinking that what appears to be the cheapest credit card processing available to you is the best or even the "cheapest".
+Additionally, don't make the mistake of thinking that what appears to be the cheapest credit card processing plan available to you is the best or even the "cheapest.”
 It often isn't.